trailofbits/polyfile/README.md

 positional arguments:
   FILE                  the file to analyze; pass '-' or omit to read from STDIN

-optional arguments:
+options:
-  -h, --help            show this help message and exit --format {mime,html,json,sbud}, -r {mime,html,json,sbud}
+  -h, --help            show this help message and exit --format {file,mime,html,json,sbud}, -r {file,mime,html,json,sbud}
                         PolyFile's output format

                         Output formats are:
-                        mime ... the detected MIME types associated with the file, like the output of the `file` command html ... an interactive HTML-based hex viewer json ... a modified version of the SBUD format in JSON syntax sbud ... equivalent to 'json'
+                        file ...... the detected formats associated with the file, like the output of the `file` command mime ...... the detected MIME types associated with the file, like the output of the `file --mime-type` command explain ... like 'mime', but adds a human-readable explanation for why each MIME type matched
+                        html ...... an interactive HTML-based hex viewer json ...... a modified version of the SBUD format in JSON syntax sbud ...... equivalent to 'json'

                         Multiple formats can be output at once:

                             polyfile INPUT_FILE -f mime -f json

                         Their output will be concatenated to STDOUT in the order that they occur in the arguments.

                         To save each format to a separate file, see the `--output` argument.

-                        If no format is specified, PolyFile defaults to `--format sbud`, but this will change to `--format mime` in v0.5.0 --output OUTPUT, -o OUTPUT
+                        If no format is specified, PolyFile defaults to `--format file` --output OUTPUT, -o OUTPUT
                         an optional output path for `--format`

                         Each instance of `--output` applies to the previous instance of the `--format` option.

                         For example:

                             polyfile INPUT_FILE --format html --output output.html \
                                                 --format sbud --output output.json

                         will save HTML to to `output.html` and SBUD to `output.json`.
                         No two outputs can be directed at the same file path.

                         The path can be '-' for STDOUT.
                         If an `--output` is omitted for a format, then it will implicitly be printed to STDOUT.